 You are aware of the lower back pain but it is very easy to ignore.
 You do not notice any restriction in movement of your back.

 Uncomfortable but tolerable level of pain in your lower back that is noticeable but easy to forget or ignore over time.
 You are able to continue daily activities and your quality of life is not yet impacted.

 Uncomfortable Pain Level / Pain Score

-Strong deep, penetrating leg pain that makes it difficult to manage your activities of daily living.
+Piercing deep, penetrating lower back pain that makes it difficult to manage your activities of daily living.
 The pain becomes consistently noticeable and you become more anxious and psychologically impacted by your pain symptoms.

-Intense pain that controls your mindset and psychological outlook on your body's ability to recover.
-Severe joint pain in the knee, thigh, calf or foot may fall into this category of pain.
+Intense deep lower back pain that controls your mindset and psychological outlook on your body's ability to recover.
 At this pain score, you are likely seeking clinical expertise for a diagnosis and treatment regime.

 Severe Pain Level / Pain Score

 At this stage you are no longer able to engage in normal activities and seeking support from a caregiver, stronger medications, are in the market for potential surgery, or are seeking less invasive surgical solutions like spinal cord stimulation to help improve your ability to function independently.